intropercib/8085-mP/CLI/README.md

 -----------
 Prerequisites:
 - Python 3.12+ (recommended)
-- Project dependencies in the repository's `Backend/requirements.txt`
+- Project dependencies in the repository's `requirements.txt`

 Run the CLI: